Branching random tessellations with interaction: A thermodynamic view: Results

-(In view of the boundedness assumption (M3), this condition involves only the cells $c$ for which $\L(\lan c\ran)$ is large.) \end{list} \end{definition} The assumptions (M1) to (M4) are trivially satisfied if $\Psi=\Ls$ is a STIT kernel as in Example~\ref{ex:STIT}.
-More generally, assumptions (M1)\,--\,(M3) hold for the cell-driven division kernels in \eqref{eq:shape-driven} whenever the density $\ph$ there is uniformly bounded from above and away from zero; (M4) can be achieved by setting $\Psi=\Ls$ for cells with large radius.
-In Example \ref{ex:mutations,balance,aging}, (M1) trivially holds, (M2) holds for each $r>0$, and (M3) follows from the assumptions on $\b$ stated there.
-Example~\ref{ex:hor-vert} violates the bounded-range property (M2) in the most extreme way conceivable.
+Obviously, the STIT kernel $\Psi=\Lambda^{*}$ of Example~\ref {exSTIT} is moderate.
+More generally, assumptions (M1)--(M3) hold for the cell-driven division kernels in (\ref{eqshape-driven}) whenever the density $\varphi$ there is uniformly bounded from above and away from zero; (M4) can be achieved by setting $\Psi=\Lambda^{*}$ for cells with large radius.
+In Example~\ref{exmutations,balance,aging}, (M1) trivially holds, (M2) holds for each $r>0$, and (M3) follows from the assumptions on $\beta $ stated there.
+Example~\ref{exhor-vert} violates the bounded-range property (M2) in the most extreme way conceivable.